aroberge/avantpy/proposal/idea.md

 - AvantPy is written as a standard Python module/package meant to be usable with any "normal" Python environment.
 - AvantPy also includes a tool to convert programs written in a given dialect into standard Python, showing the differences between the two, thus helping motivated users to make the transition to using standard Python.
-- AvantPy is supported by a website that includes very basic explanations of programming concepts.
+- AvantPy is supported by a website that includes very basic explanations of programming concepts for each dialect.
 These explanations can be linked to by tracebacks.

 **AvantPy does not exist yet.** For now, it is a concept inspired by various experiments.

 In addition, AvantPy **could** possibly include an REPL designed to make use of the above, something which I have also explored.
 However, I do not see this as important as the other aspects, and do not believe that it should be worked on until all of the other parts have been properly implemented.

 ## What is meant by training wheels?

 The very first sentence of this document is _Python with training wheels: executable pseudocode in any language._
 To help beginners learning how to ride a bicycle, one sometimes uses [training wheels](https://en.wikipedia.org/wiki/Training_wheels).
 After a while, the new cyclists ride their bicycles without the training wheels needing to touch the ground to offer additional support.
 This is what AvantPy aims to do for learning Python.

 Say that I am a French speaker that learns to program using AvantPy.
 My first program might be: